VirgilSecurity/virgil-purekit-go/README.md

 }
 ```

+So, run the `UpdateEnrollmentRecord()` function and save user's `newRecord` into your database.
-**Step 4.** Start migration.
-Since the SDK is able to work simultaneously with two versions of user's records (`newRECORD` and `oldRECORD`), this will not affect the backend or users.

-This means, if a user logs into your system when you do the migration, the passw0rd SDK will verify his password without any problems because Passw0rd Service already knows about both user's records (`newRECORD` and `oldRECORD`).
+Since the SDK is able to work simultaneously with two versions of user's records (`newRecord` and `oldRecord`), this will not affect the backend or users.
+This means, if a user logs into your system when you do the migration, the passw0rd SDK will verify his password without any problems because Passw0rd Service can work with both user's records (`newRecord` and `oldRecord`).

-So, run the `UpdateEnrollmentRecord()` function and save the new user's `record` into your database.

-**Step 5.** Get a new `APP_SECRET_KEY` and `SERVICE_PUBLIC_KEY` of a specific application
+**Step 4.** Get a new `APP_SECRET_KEY` and `SERVICE_PUBLIC_KEY` of a specific application

 Use passw0rd CLI `update-keys` command and your `UPDATE_TOKEN` to update the `APP_SECRET_KEY` and `SERVICE_PUBLIC_KEY`: